1 Week SOUTHERN Albania Itinerary: Beaches & Ancient Cities

 Once you’re in Albania the best way to get around is the bus.
 It’s the cheapest transport method too; less than 1€ for intracity routes and 6€ – 12€ for regional routes.
 The regional routes are typically operated via mini bus.
 There are taxis, however they can be pricey in comparison to the bus.

 The bus system is Albania is a bit chaotic compared to what you may be used to if you’re visiting from North America or other parts of Europe.
-There’s no official schedule online/on Google Maps and the buses are frequently late.
-The drivers don’t speak English, however the locals are very friendly and will try their best to help get you where you need to go regardless if they speak English or not!
+Schedules are only just starting to appear online/Google Maps (as of 2024) and the buses are frequently late.
+The drivers don’t speak English, however the locals are very friendly and will try their best to help get you where you need to go!
+Always check with your accommodation provider about the buses – don’t 100% rely on what you see online.

 There are no bus transit hubs, but rather large parking lots with destination signs in the windows or weird pickups on the side of the road with minimal signage.
 It can be confusing, I won’t lie.